austinksmith/react-native-hamsters/README.md

 ### Debugging

 Instantiating Threads creates multiple react native JS processes and can make debugging remotely behave unpredictably.
-I recommend using a third party debugging tool like [Reactotron](https://github.com/infinitered/reactotron) to aid with this.
+It's recommended to use a third party debugging tool like [Reactotron](https://github.com/infinitered/reactotron) to aid with this.
 Each process, including your main application as well as your thread code can connect to Reactotron and log debugging messages.